tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ### Administration and dosing
 Hydromorphone is administtered through intramuscular, intravenous, subcutaneous, or oral routes.

-**Intramuscular, intravenous, or subcutaneous:** injected at a concentration up to 10 mg/ml.

 ### Pharmacology
 Excretion is mainly through urine in the glucuronidated form.
 The residual unchanged form gets excreted in the urine (7%) and the feces (1%).